maptv/decalendar/observable/dash.md

-A longitude of .5 turns falls on the 36th East meridian and a latitude of .25 falls on the equator.
+A longitude of .5 turns falls on the 36th East meridian and a latitude of .5 falls on the equator, but in the other side of the globe!